-On-the-Job Training sites are also available to our participants through the Division of Employment, Training and Rehabilitation DETR.
+On-the-Job Training sites are also available to our participants through DETR.
 While the employment subsidy comes from a different funding source, the two Divisions work closely together to coordinate services for common clients.
 When a recipient is participating in such an arrangement and there is a significant on-site training component to the arrangement, the hours will be reported under this activity category.